Installations

 COMPACtenna is LESS restrictive than most antennas which have only one optimum spot, being the center of the roof ONLY.

-All COMPACtenna models have MULTIPLE optimum possible locations, the upper corners of the vehicle.
+COMPACtenna 7.5″/9″ models have MULTIPLE optimum possible locations, the upper corners of the vehicle;

 COMPACtenna PHOTO L-Bracket NMO my vehicle REAR-SIDE VIEW - CROPPED COMPACtenna PHOTO L-Bracket NMO my vehicle REAR VIEW Dual NMO - DEDICATED Radios, DEDICATED Antennas COMPACtenna Installation NMO - Thru-Hole Mount